tyrchen/slides/slides/shower/slides/china-hiring.md

-% TubiTV China Team Hiring
+% Tubi TV China Team Hiring
-% TubiTV engineering team
+% Tubi TV engineering team
 % Jan 6th, 2017

-## Who is TubiTV? {.slide}
+## Who is Tubi TV? {.slide}

-> Tubi TV is a free, ad-supported television and movie platform found on the web and online streaming devices.
+> Tubi TV is a free, ad-supported, premium TV and movie platform found on the web and online streaming devices.
 Launched in 2014 by ddRise, Tubi TV holds the largest library of free TV and movies on the web.
 Content partners include Paramount Pictures, Metro-Goldwyn-Mayer (MGM), and Lionsgate, among dozens more.

-(need a formal marketing sentence)
+We believe everyone should have the right to watch great entertainment without cost barriers and user experience hurdles.

 ## Our core business {.slide}